About

 Hello, we’re Lynn and Mark Barger Elliott.
 Blue Lobsters Creative was born on a dock in Provincetown when our family came across three blue lobsters in 48 hours (see below).

-Our Blue Lobster Family Miracle
+Our Blue Lobster Miracle

 One day in Nantucket we visited a small aquarium and saw a blue lobster scurrying about in a six foot round pool.
 A young woman informed us a blue lobster is an anomaly: only one out of every 2 million lobsters is born blue.